Completing this review turned out to be quite the adventure.

 One of my favourite things about the Verreal RS is the acceleration.

-Not only is it powerful, it is also very smooth.
+Not only is it powerful, but it is also very smooth.

 I always felt I had total control over the acceleration because the board responded precisely to the movements in the thumbwheel.